Watch Our FREE Training

 Best Cities To Wholesale Real Estate Equitable Conversion

-This equity ownership is the asset in which you, as the wholesaler, can freely market and sell.
-Equitable interest is the only asset you hold that can be sold without a real estate licensee, realtor, or the need to become a real estate agent for yourself.
+Equitable conversion is the legal standard that awards the wholesaler the title of "owner-in-equity" of the subject property.
+This equity ownership is the asset you, as the wholesaler, can freely market and sell.
+Equitable interest is the only asset you hold that can be sold without a real estate license or the need to become a real estate agent.

-An experienced real estate wholesaler actively networks with various real estate-related professionals, hard money, and traditional lenders, plus a buyers list that would likely include many cash buyers.
+An experienced real estate wholesaler actively networks with various real estate-related professionals, hard money and traditional lenders, plus a buyers list that would likely include many cash buyers.

 Market Conditions To Consider When Wholesaling Real Estate